Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-\begin{lem} $\Lambda_n(\pi,m)$ is isomorphic (as an abelian group) to the $\binom{m}{n+2}n!$-fold direct sum of the integral group ring $\Z[\pi^{n+1}]$ of the $(n+1)$-fold cartesian product $\pi^{n+1}=\pi\times\pi\times\cdots\times\pi$. \end{lem} \begin{proof} First consider the case where $\pi$ is trivial.
+\emph{Proof:} First consider the case where $\pi$ is trivial.
 Since the relations in $\Lambda_n(m)$ are all homogenous in the univalent labels, $\Lambda_n(m)$ is the direct sum of subgroups $\Lambda_n(n+2)$ over the $\binom{m}{n+2}$ choices of $n+2$ of the $m$ labels.
-We will show that each of these subgroups has a basis given by the $n!$ distinct \emph{simple} non-repeating trees shown in Figure~\ref{fig:simple-tree-decorated} (ignoring the edge decorations for the moment).
-For a given choice of $n+2$ labels, placing a root at, say, the minimal-labeled vertex of each order $n$ tree gives an isomorphism with the subgroup of non-repeating length $n+1$ brackets in the free Lie algebra on the other generators (with AS and IHX relations going to skew-symmetry and Jacobi relations).
+(As noted in the introduction, $\Lambda_n(\pi,m)$ is trivial for $n\geq m-1$ since an order $n$ unitrivalent tree has $n+2$ univalent vertices.)
+We will show that each of these subgroups has a basis given by the $n!$ distinct \emph{simple} non-repeating trees shown in Figure~\ref{fig:simple-tree-decorated} (ignoring the edge decorations for the moment), where an order $n$ tree is simple if it contains a geodesic of edge-length $n+1$.

+For a given choice of $n+2$ labels, placing a root at the minimal-labeled vertex of each order $n$ tree gives an isomorphism from $\Lambda_n(n+2)$ to the subgroup of non-repeating length $n+1$ brackets in the free Lie algebra (over $\Z$) on the other labels (with AS and IHX relations going to skew-symmetry relations and Jacobi identities).
 This ``reduced'' free Lie algebra (see also \ref{sec:mu-invts} below) is known to have rank $n!$, as explicitly described in \cite[Thm.5.11]{MKS} (also implicitly contained in \cite[Sec.4--5]{M1}), so the trees in Figure~\ref{fig:simple-tree-decorated} are linearly independent if they span.